Large Dogs are Part of Everyday Life

 The Importance of Large Dogs in Society

-- Service and Therapy Work – Labradors, Golden Retrievers, and even Saint Bernards provide vital emotional and physical support.
+- Service and Therapy Work – Labradors, Golden Retrievers, and even German Shepards provide vital emotional and physical support.
+These dogs have also become guide dogs for the blind and other disabled people.

-- Search and Rescue Operations – German Shepherds and Newfoundlands have saved countless lives in disaster situations.
-St, Bernards, in particular, have been used in Alpine mountain rescue since the 19th Century.
+- Search and Rescue Operations – German Shepherds, Doberman Pinchers, Rottweilers, and Newfoundlands have saved countless lives in disaster situations.
+St, Bernards, in particular, has been used in Alpine mountain rescue since the 19th Century.
+One St. Bernard in the 1800′ s saved over 40 lives!

 - Livestock Guardians – Great Pyrenees and other breeds are used to protect farm animals from wild predators.